Maybe a little crazy, but ...

 ... best decision we ever made

 Same year in April, we traveled to the Faroes again, in order to buy a summerhouse.
-As for ourselves, one week had been enough – we had deeply fallen in love with the islands.
-And it seemed that the islands also wanted us to become a part of them.
+As for ourselves, one week had been enough – my husband Francesco and I had deeply fallen in love with the islands.
+And it seemed that the islands wanted us to become a part of them, too.
 We didn't only find the perfect house, the perfect spot – we found it only a few houses down from our January-holidayhome.
 Same village, same splendid view.
-I'm sure you agree: Click through the gallery.
+I'm sure you agree.

 Lots to discover ...